CryptoJoe33/docker-challenge-template/README.md

 MYSQL_PASSWORD=<placeholder>
 MYSQL_HOST=<placeholder>
 ```
-2. You will then need to create a docker-compose file which should consist of this
+2. You will then need to create a docker-compose file which should consist of the following:
 ```
 version: '3.8'